abhi3700/My_Learning_Solana/faqs.md

 ### Q. Does data & code stored in programs here?
 No.

-Code and data is separated.
+Code and data is stored separately.

+### Q. What is the difference b/w cluster & node?
+A cluster is a network like mainnet, testnet, devnet, localnet whereas a node is a part of a cluster.

 ### Q. Where the data is stored?
-In the accounts
+In the accounts owned by a program.

 ### Q. Who creates this account required for storing data?
 Program creates it an account like this in `initialize` function of a program: